ShowGamesShowGames

 Understanding the protagonist of Squid Game—his flaws, growth, and what makes him resonate with audiences worldwide.

-December 5, 20249 min read1,500 words
+By Showmaster9 min read1,500 words

-His Debts and Desperation
+Understanding His Desperation

-• He shares information about the Dalgona shapes
+• He shares information about the Dalgona shapes instead of hoarding that advantage

-• He cannot bring himself to deceive Il-nam during marbles
+• He cannot bring himself to deceive Il-nam during marbles (which nearly kills him)

 • He stops short of killing Sang-woo in the finale

-Why He Resonates
+Why He Works (My Take)

 Ready to Play?